 The final entry in the agile phases of project management involves closure.
 In the close phase, the project concludes properly with an outline of the project’s key lessons.
 This stage implies the end of the project and reduces any concerns of perception issues for customers.
 Closure phase is highly significant because the inferences from the project can pass on to other teams.
 This clearly shows the emphasis on individuals and interaction as per the manifesto for agile approaches for project management.

 The various elements in this discussion show the importance and productivity of agile project management.
 So, you can try for agile certifications to establish a promising career as a project manager.
 Let us take a brief tour of the top agile certifications.
-You can find agile certifications such as Certified Scrum Master, Certified Scrum Product Owner, Certified Scrum Developer, Certified Scrum Professional, SAFe Scaled Agilist, Professional Scrum Master, Professional Scrum Product Owner, etc. offered by different institutions.
+You can find agile certifications such as Certified Scrum Master with Scrum Practice Test, Certified Scrum Product Owner, Certified Scrum Developer, Certified Scrum Professional, SAFe Scaled Agilist, Professional Scrum Master, Professional Scrum Product Owner, etc. offered by different institutions.

 However, the most popular agile certification is the Agile Certified Practitioner (ACP) by the Project Management Institute (PMI).
 The ACP certification validates an individual’s capabilities in various subsets of agile methodology such as Lean, Scrum, Kanban, and others.